 - Red pepper flakes (optional)

-- Ground sausage (Maple breakfast sausage or Italian sausage, mild or spicy)
+- Sausage (breakfast sausage or Italian sausage, mild or hot with the casing removed)

 - Measuring cups/spoons